InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - CMP API v2.md

    * Only exists on service-specific TC
    *
    * true - Purpose 1 not disclosed at all.
 CMPs use PublisherCC to
-   * indicate the publisher's country of establishment to help vVendors
+   * indicate the publisher's country of establishment to help Vendors
    * determine whether the vendor requires Purpose 1 consent.
    *
    * false - There is no special Purpose 1 treatment status.
 Purpose 1 was